m-clare/boston-map/docs/index.md

 Click on a property to display its information and potential envelope retrofit solutions (e.g. "insulate attic").
 On mobile, you will need to touch a marker with your finger directly, and pinch to zoom in.

+More info about how this map was built at: [mclare.blog](https://mclare.blog/posts/building-oss-map-apps-with-observable-framework/)

 ```js
 import { hud } from "./components/hud.js";
 ```